A practical guide on how to create Zendesk AI for your support team

 Let's be honest, the idea of using AI for customer support sounds pretty great.
 You imagine it handling the flood of repetitive tickets, speeding up response times, and finally giving your agents the breathing room they need to tackle the truly tricky problems.
 Zendesk has its own set of AI tools that promise exactly that.

-This guide is here to give you a clear, step-by-step walkthrough on how to create Zendesk AI using the platform’s built-in tools.
-But more importantly, we’ll also show you a much faster and more flexible way to get even better results, without the steep learning curve.
+This guide is here to give you a clear, step-by-step walkthrough on how to create Zendesk AI using the platform's built-in tools.
+We'll also show you a complementary way to add flexibility to your results using eesel AI.

 What you'll need to get started

-Before diving into building an AI solution right inside Zendesk, it’s good to know what you’re getting into.
-It’s a significant project, and you’ll want to have a few things lined up first.
+Before diving into building an AI solution right inside Zendesk, it's good to know the components of this powerful platform.
+It’s a comprehensive project that benefits from careful preparation.

 Here’s a quick checklist of what you'll need:

-• The right Zendesk plan.
-Most of the key AI features are only on the Zendesk Suite plans.
-The most powerful tools, like Copilot or the Advanced AI agents, are often paid add-ons.
-This means your costs can creep up quickly.
-It’s worth checking the latest details on the Zendesk pricing page so there are no surprises.
+The right Zendesk plan.
+Most of the key AI features are on the Zendesk Suite plans.
+Powerful tools, like Copilot or the Advanced AI agents, are available as specialized additions.
+It's worth checking the latest details on the Zendesk pricing page to choose the plan that best fits your team's size and goals.

 The official method

-This is the standard, out-of-the-box way to get AI up and running inside Zendesk.
-It’s definitely powerful, but as you’ll see, it has a lot of moving parts.
+This is the standard, comprehensive way to get AI up and running inside Zendesk.
+It is a powerful system with several key components to help you scale.

 Step 1: Figure out which Zendesk AI tools you need

-First, you have to decide which of Zendesk’s AI tools you actually need, because they aren’t all bundled together.
-Zendesk offers a few different AI products for different jobs.
+First, you can choose which of Zendesk's sophisticated AI tools you need.
+Zendesk offers a range of AI products for different jobs.

-• Intelligent Triage: This tool automatically reads and categorizes incoming tickets based on what the customer is asking about, how they’re feeling, and what language they’re using.
-It’s a big help for routing tickets.
+Intelligent Triage: This tool automatically reads and categorizes incoming tickets based on what the customer is asking about, how they're feeling, and what language they're using.

 Step 2: Get your knowledge sources in order

-Like we mentioned, your help center is the main brain for Zendesk’s AI agents.
-To get decent results, you really have to put in the time to optimize it.
+As mentioned, your help center is the foundation for Zendesk's AI agents.
+To get the best results, you can optimize your content to ensure the AI has the best information to work with.

 Step 3: Build your AI agent

-Once your knowledge base is looking good, you can start building your bot.
-The initial setup is pretty simple.
+Once your knowledge base is ready, you can start building your agent.

 You’ll go to the AI agent builder in the Admin Center, give your agent a name, and choose a personality for it by defining its tone of voice.
 Then, you connect it to your help center.
-At this point, you have a bot that can answer questions based on your articles, but it can’t actually do anything yet.
+This creates a dedicated bot ready to assist your customers.

 Step 4: Set up triggers and automations for routing and replies